telerik/winforms-docs/ganttview/editing/editing-text-view.md

 ---
-title: Editing text view
+title: Editing Text View
-page_title: Editing text view | RadGanttView
+page_title: Editing Text View | RadGanttView
 description: The editing process in the text view of RadGanttView goes through a similar lifecycle as other controls using our editors system.
 slug: winforms/ganttview-/editing/editing-text-view
 tags: editing,text,view